 It strikes me that I haven’t told you very much about US.
 So since today’s Blogging Every Day In May challenge is to share “a day in the life”, I thought I’d redress the balance a bit.

-There are four of us.
+There are four of us in the Hobbis family.
 Me, 51 at the end of this month, previously Marketing Director for a local law firm, who gave it all up (oh the folly!) to have children and raise them whilst embracing the sometimes poisoned chalice known as “being a stay at home mum”.

 |Our Wedding Day in 2011|